 - Guest Lecture.
 March 3/2023.
 Sketching for solution of linear systems; the Kaczmarz method.
 (Lecture notes unvailable)

 - Lecture 16.
 March 14/2023.
 Adaptive gradient descent: RMSProp and Adam.
 Neural networks and motivation for modern NN usage.
 Fully connected feedforward neural networks (FCFFNs), perceptron-type neurons, activation functions, expressivity of neural networks, vector notation for multilayer perceptron networks (MLPs).
 Lecture notes.

 - Lecture 17.
 March 17/2023.
 Autoencoders, backpropagation, backpropagation for MLPs.
 Lecture notes (modified from in class).
 Two-layer MLP for classifying FashionMNIST images, in PyTorch.

 - Lecture 18.
 March 21/2023.
 Convolutional neural networks: convolutional filters, inductive biases, convolutional layers, multichannel convolutonal layers, CNNs, pooling, LeNet5.
-Lecture notes. to be uploaded: PyTorch code for LeNet5.
+Lecture notes.
+LeNet5 implementation in PyTorch, applied to FashionMNIST.

 - Lecture 19.
 March 24/2023.
 Transposed convolutions and the U-net architecture for image to image problems, efficient convolutions as GEMM operations, sketch of backprop for convolutional layers.
 Issues with deep networks: overfitting, vanishing and exploding gradients, hyperparameter selection.
 GoogLeNet Inception v1 architecture, auxiliary classification losses.
-Lecture notes. to be linked: U-Net paper, Inception v1 paper and blog post about entire series of Inception architectures.
+Lecture notes.
+References: U-Net paper, Inception v1 paper, overview of Inception architectures.